bcgov/queue-management/README.md

 Analytics

 - Key timing events are sent to snowplow for analysis and reporting
-- Data is also stored in the Percona MySQL database as an alternative method to extract analytics
+- Data is also stored in the Patroni Postgres database as an alternative method to extract analytics

 ## Requirements